F.C. Famalicão (women)

-Futebol Feminino do Famalicão, commonly known as Famalicão, is a women's football club from Vila Nova de Famalicão, in Braga District, Portugal.
+Futebol Clube de Famalicão, commonly known as Famalicão, is a women's football club from Vila Nova de Famalicão, in Braga District, Portugal.
 The team, a section of F.C.
 Famalicão, was founded in 2019 and promoted to the top tier Campeonato Nacional Feminino in 2020.
 The women's team plays home games at the club's 500-capacity Academia do F.C.
 Famalicão training facility.

 The sale of Mylena Freitas to Shanghai Shengli in May 2021 for €50,000 represented a Portuguese national record transfer fee for a female player.
 In July 2021 the club appointed former Brazil women's national football team coach Jorge Barcellos.